 Wireless connections in a Smart Home

-When it comes to our wireless connections, we are referring specifically to Wi-Fi and Bluetooth.
-The reason we should use them is that they were designed to coexist peacefully in any network.
-As we all know, technical entities tend to step on each other’s toes – especially when there’s a radio signal involved.
+Regarding our wireless connections, we are referring specifically to Wi-Fi and Bluetooth.
+We should use them because they were designed to coexist peacefully in any network.
+As we all know, technical entities tend to step on each other’s toes, especially when a radio signal is involved.
 But this is not the case with these two technologies.

 Specific areas in which Wi-Fi and Bluetooth differ

-In fact, Wi-Fi and Bluetooth make a good team for the most part.
-While there is some overlap, each of them has its own area of expertise.
+Wi-Fi and Bluetooth make a good team for the most part.
+While there is some overlap, each has its area of expertise.

 The most significant distinctions between Wi-Fi and Bluetooth are:

 The short signal range of Bluetooth is limited by the fact they are battery-powered.
-Since they were designed for using batteries, there’s a very favorable tradeoff between its short-range and its long battery life.
+Since they were designed for using batteries, there’s a very favorable tradeoff between their short range and their long battery life.